amunn/msu-thesis/README.md

 the Michigan State University Graduate School Guidelines for Electronic Submission of Master's Theses and Dissertations (March 2020).

+The class is based on the `memoir` document class, and therefore inherits all of the functionality of that class.

-# Update on new formatting requirements
+# Update on new formatting requirements (Fall 2022)

 It seems that the Graduate School has again changed some of the formatting requirements as of September 2022.
 I have just become aware of them and will try to update the class as soon as I can.
 It's still helpful to email me the complaints that you get from the thesis office, but as of now (October, 2022) I am aware of the issue.

-The class is based on the `memoir` document class, and therefore inherits all of the functionality of that class.

 ## Documentation